Aliases for IPO9 Gene

 GeneCards Summary for IPO9 Gene

 IPO9 (Importin 9) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
-GO annotations related to this gene include protein transporter activity and Ran GTPase binding.
+Gene Ontology (GO) annotations related to this gene include binding and protein transporter activity.
+An important paralog of this gene is IPO7.

-Functions in nuclear protein import as nuclear transport receptor.
-Serves as receptor for nuclear localization signals (NLS) in cargo substrates.
-Is thought to mediate docking of the importin/substrate complex to the nuclear pore complex (NPC) through binding to nucleoporin and the complex is subsequently translocated through the pore by an energy requiring, Ran-dependent mechanism.
-At the nucleoplasmic side of the NPC, Ran binds to the importin, the importin/substrate complex dissociates and importin is re-exported from the nucleus to the cytoplasm where GTP hydrolysis releases Ran.
-The directionality of nuclear import is thought to be conferred by an asymmetric distribution of the GTP- and GDP-bound forms of Ran between the cytoplasm and nucleus (By similarity).
-Mediates the nuclear import of H2B histone (By similarity), RPS7 and RPL18A.
-Prevents the cytoplasmic aggregation of RPS7 and RPL18A by shielding exposed basic domains.
-May also import H2A, H3, H4 histones (By similarity), RPL4 and RPL6.
+Functions in nuclear protein import as nuclear transport receptor (PubMed:11823430).
+Serves as receptor for nuclear localization signals (NLS) in cargo substrates (PubMed:11823430).
+Is thought to mediate docking of the importin/substrate complex to the nuclear pore complex (NPC) through binding to nucleoporin and the complex is subsequently translocated through the pore by an energy requiring, Ran-dependent mechanism (PubMed:11823430).
+At the nucleoplasmic side of the NPC, Ran binds to the importin, the importin/substrate complex dissociates and importin is re-exported from the nucleus to the cytoplasm where GTP hydrolysis releases Ran (PubMed:11823430).
+The directionality of nuclear import is thought to be conferred by an asymmetric distribution of the GTP- and GDP-bound forms of Ran between the cytoplasm and nucleus (PubMed:11823430).
+Mediates the nuclear import of RPS7, RPL18A, RPL6, histone H2A, histone H2B and histone (PubMed:11823430).
+Prevents the cytoplasmic aggregation of RPS7 and RPL18A by shielding exposed basic domains (PubMed:11823430).
+Mediates the nuclear import of actin (By similarity).